Other psychological therapies

 Cognitive behavioural therapy (CBT)

-Cognitive behavioural therapy (CBT) is a talking therapy that helps you manage your problems by changing the way you think and behave.
+Cognitive behavioural therapy (CBT) is a talking therapy that helps you understand the links between thoughts, feelings and behaviour.
+This allows you to manage your problems by helping you change the way you think and behave.

-CBT does not remove your problems, but helps you manage them in a more effective way.
+CBT doesn't remove your problems, but helps you manage them in a more effective way.
 It encourages you to examine how your actions and thoughts can affect how you feel.

-It is based on the idea that the way you think about a situation affects how you feel and act.
+It's based on the idea that the way you think about a situation affects how you feel and act.
 In turn, your actions influence the way you think and feel.
-Therefore, it is necessary to change both thinking (cognition) and action (behaviour) at the same time.
+It's therefore necessary to change both thinking (cognition) and action (behaviour) at the same time.

-CBT is an active therapy and you will be expected to work on your problems between sessions, trying out different ways of thinking and acting, as agreed with your therapist.
+CBT is an active therapy, and you'll be expected to work on your problems between sessions, trying out different ways of thinking and acting, as agreed with your therapist.
 The aim is for you to develop the skills to become your own therapist.

 CBT is usually a short-term treatment.
-For example, a course may consist of 6-24 one-hour sessions.
+For example, a course may consist of between 6 and 24 one-hour sessions.

-The National Institute for Health and Clinical Excellence (NICE) recommends the use of CBT for:
+The National Institute for Health and Care Excellence (NICE) recommends the use of CBT for:

 Computerised CBT (CCBT) packages are also available.
 CCBT is delivered in a series of weekly sessions and should be supported by a healthcare professional.
 NICE recommends CCBT for some people with depression.